 It is not necessary for a student to be a music major to participate in these ensembles.

 The Wind Symphony is the most advanced-level performing ensemble in the band area.
 Seating and placement are through audition.
 The ensemble performs contemporary and standard literature for winds and percussion.
 Each fall, the Wind Symphony performs in the New Music Festival and recently was selected to perform at the College Band Director’s National Association Conference in Chicago.
-Performing on the BGSU Honor Band and Directors Clinic in January, the ensemble also performs at least two concerts each semester.
+Performing on the BGSU Honor Band and Directors Clinic, the ensemble also performs at least two concerts each semester.
 The Wind Symphony is a scheduled class for course credit.
 Audition is required for entrance in the ensemble.
 The director of the Wind Symphony is directed by Dr. Kenneth Thompson (Fall) and Dr. Bruce Moss (Spring)

 The Concert Band performs the finest in wind literature, emphasizing the core repertoire and contemporary publications that provide a strong basis for the music educator.
 The Concert Band is one of three concert bands at BGSU.
 The Concert Band is a scheduled class for course credit.
 Audition is required for entrance in the ensemble.
 The Concert Band performs in at least two concerts throughout each semester.
 The director of the Concert Band is Dr. Bruce Moss (Fall) and Dr. Kenneth Thompson (Spring).

 The University Band performs the finest in wind literature, emphasizing the core repertoire and contemporary publications that provide a strong basis for the music educator.
 The University Band is one of three concert bands at BGSU.
 This ensemble is open to all university students and requires no audition for placement.
 It is a scheduled class for course credit.
 Throughout each semester, the University Band performs two concerts.
-The director of the University Band is Dr. Carol Hayward
+The director of the University Band is Dr. Bruce Moss.

 Falcon Marching Band (FMB)